alexanderthurn/beatthehodler/README.md

 - if starting with dollar, the line is not drawn as there is no trade
 - click on big text => hide
 - finalScreen: button to go to next level and retry level
+- sound does not work on ios if switched app